surveysparrow/surveysparrow-ios-sdk/README.md

 # Survey Sparrow iOS SDK

-SurveySparrow iOS SDK enables you to collect the feedback from your mobile app.
+SurveySparrow iOS SDK enables you to collect feedback from your mobile app.
 Embed the Classic & Chat surveys in your iOS application seamlessly with few lines of code.

 > Mobile SDK share channel is only available from SurveySparrow **Premium** plan onwards.